jamesturk/intro-git-lab/README.md

 **Tip:** If you are typing hashes instead of copying & pasting, you can type the first 4-5 characters instead of the entire thing.

-Use `git log` and `git show`
+Use `git log` and `git show` to discover what used to be in the 'secret' file and add this text to part4.txt.
+You may use `python3 check.py 4` to confirm.

-You can also try this using the GitHub interface.
-Which offers an alternative interface to view the log.
+You can also try this using the GitHub interface which offers an alternative interface to view the log:

 ![](readme-screenshot.png)

+### A Note About Secrets

+Consider what part 4 means for actual secrets, such as a password or other sensitive information.

+It is difficult to _actually remove_ sensitive information from a published Git repository.

+For this reason, be sure to avoid committing passwords or other information that you wouldn't want someone to see.